Euclideon/vaultclient/docs/UserGuide.md

 - `W` and `S` strafe the camera forward and backward at the current Camera Move Speed
 - `A` and `D` strafe the camera left and right at the current Camera Move Speed
 - `R` and `F` strafe the camera up and down at the current Camera Move Speed
-- `Spacebar` locks altitude allowing user to move forward without it directly adjusting camera height (y-axis lock)
+- `Spacebar` locks altitude allowing user to move forward without it directly adjusting camera height (Z-axis lock)

 ### 2. Menu & Status Bar
 The menu bar consists of 2 sections, the left section with menu drop downs and the right section with status information.